Hyacinth (mythology)

-Hyacinth /ˈhaɪəsɪnθ/ or Hyacinthus (Ancient Greek: Ὑάκινθος, Huákinthos, //hy.á.kin.tʰos, iˈa.cin.θos//) is a deified hero and a lover of Apollo in Greek mythology.
+Hyacinth (/ˈhaɪəsɪnθ/) or Hyacinthus (/en/; Ὑάκινθος) is a deified hero and a lover of Apollo in Greek mythology.
 His cult at Amyclae southwest of Sparta dates from the Mycenaean era.
 The hero is mythically linked to local cults and identified with Apollo.
 In the Classical period, a temenos (sanctuary) grew up around what was alleged to be his burial mound, which was located at the feet of a statue of Apollo.
+He is described as a Spartan prince who was also admired by Zephyrus, Boreas, and Thamyris.
+Scholars suggest he was originally a pre-Hellenic vegetation deity representing the natural cycle of decay and renewal.
+His parentage is variously given as the son of the muse Clio and Pierus, or of King Oebalus or King Amyclas of Sparta.

 Family

 Hyacinth was given various parentage, providing local links, as the son of Clio and Pierus, or King Oebalus of Sparta, or of king Amyclus of Sparta, progenitor of the people of Amyclae, dwellers about Sparta.
 As the youngest and most beautiful son of Amyclas and Diomede, daughter of Lapithes, Hyacinth was the brother of Cynortus, Argalus, Polyboea, Laodamia (or Leanira), Harpalus, Hegesandra, and in other versions, of Daphne.